Cisco Systems (NASDAQ:CSCO) Updates FY 2022 Earnings Guidance

-Several equities analysts have recently weighed in on the stock.
-Oppenheimer lowered their price objective on shares of Cisco Systems from $60.00 to $50.00 and set an outperform rating on the stock in a research note on Thursday, May 19th.
-Loop Capital assumed coverage on shares of Cisco Systems in a research note on Monday, February 14th.
-They issued a buy rating and a $71.00 price objective on the stock.
-Piper Sandler lowered their price objective on shares of Cisco Systems from $57.00 to $43.00 and set a neutral rating on the stock in a research note on Thursday, May 19th.
-Bank of America lowered their price objective on shares of Cisco Systems from $62.00 to $52.00 and set a buy rating on the stock in a research note on Thursday, May 19th.
-Finally, Cowen raised their target price on shares of Cisco Systems from $61.00 to $66.00 in a research note on Thursday, February 17th.
-One equities research analyst has rated the stock with a sell rating, eleven have given a hold rating and fifteen have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $55.27.
+A number of brokerages recently issued reports on CSCO.
+Barclays dropped their target price on Cisco Systems from $68.00 to $55.00 and set an overweight rating on the stock in a research report on Thursday, May 19th.
+KGI Securities raised Cisco Systems from a neutral rating to an outperform rating in a research report on Thursday, May 19th.
+StockNews.com initiated coverage on Cisco Systems in a research report on Thursday, March 31st.
+They set a buy rating on the stock.
+Jefferies Financial Group lowered their price target on Cisco Systems from $65.00 to $52.00 and set a buy rating on the stock in a research report on Thursday, May 19th.
+Finally, JPMorgan Chase & Co. lowered their price target on Cisco Systems from $67.00 to $62.00 and set an overweight rating on the stock in a research report on Thursday, May 19th.
+One analyst has rated the stock with a sell rating, eleven have given a hold rating and fourteen have issued a buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of Buy and an average price target of $55.05.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, July 27th.
-Investors of record on Wednesday, July 6th will be issued a $0.38 dividend.
-This represents a $1.52 dividend on an annualized basis and a dividend yield of 3.38%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, July 27th.
+Investors of record on Wednesday, July 6th will be paid a $0.38 dividend.
 The ex-dividend date of this dividend is Tuesday, July 5th.
+This represents a $1.52 annualized dividend and a yield of 3.54%.
 Cisco Systems’s dividend payout ratio (DPR) is presently 53.33%.

-Cisco Systems announced that its board has authorized a stock repurchase program on Wednesday, February 16th that allows the company to buyback $15.00 billion in shares.
-This buyback authorization allows the network equipment provider to purchase up to 6.4% of its stock through open market purchases.
-Stock buyback programs are usually an indication that the company’s management believes its shares are undervalued.
+Cisco Systems announced that its board has authorized a share repurchase plan on Wednesday, February 16th that authorizes the company to buyback $15.00 billion in shares.
+This buyback authorization authorizes the network equipment provider to repurchase up to 6.4% of its stock through open market purchases.
+Stock buyback plans are often an indication that the company’s board believes its stock is undervalued.

-In related news, SVP Prat Bhatt sold 3,700 shares of Cisco Systems stock in a transaction dated Monday, May 23rd.
-The stock was sold at an average price of $43.34, for a total value of $160,358.00.
-Following the completion of the sale, the senior vice president now directly owns 80,784 shares in the company, valued at $3,501,178.56.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, COO Maria Martinez sold 992 shares of Cisco Systems stock in a transaction dated Friday, March 11th.
-The shares were sold at an average price of $55.24, for a total value of $54,798.08.
+In other news, CEO Charles Robbins sold 12,717 shares of the company’s stock in a transaction on Wednesday, May 25th.
+The stock was sold at an average price of $43.79, for a total transaction of $556,877.43.
+Following the completion of the sale, the chief executive officer now directly owns 651,577 shares in the company, valued at approximately $28,532,556.83.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, SVP Prat Bhatt sold 607 shares of the business’s stock in a transaction on Monday, June 13th.
+The stock was sold at an average price of $43.10, for a total value of $26,161.70.
+Following the transaction, the senior vice president now directly owns 79,855 shares of the company’s stock, valued at approximately $3,441,750.50.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 21,645 shares of company stock valued at $962,808.
+Over the last quarter, insiders have sold 25,326 shares of company stock valued at $1,103,159.
 Corporate insiders own 0.02% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Ulland Investment Advisors LLC purchased a new position in Cisco Systems in the fourth quarter valued at about $29,000.
-Monolith Advisors purchased a new position in Cisco Systems in the fourth quarter valued at about $54,000.
-Tobam grew its stake in Cisco Systems by 28.0% in the fourth quarter.
-Tobam now owns 2,974 shares of the network equipment provider’s stock valued at $188,000 after purchasing an additional 650 shares during the last quarter.
-Charles Schwab Investment Advisory Inc. grew its stake in shares of Cisco Systems by 18.0% during the first quarter.
-Charles Schwab Investment Advisory Inc. now owns 4,105 shares of the network equipment provider’s stock worth $229,000 after acquiring an additional 626 shares during the last quarter.
-Finally, Fairview Capital Investment Management LLC grew its stake in shares of Cisco Systems by 32.6% during the first quarter.
-Fairview Capital Investment Management LLC now owns 5,316 shares of the network equipment provider’s stock worth $296,000 after acquiring an additional 1,306 shares during the last quarter.
-Institutional investors own 73.18% of the company’s stock.
+Institutional investors have recently bought and sold shares of the company.
+Ulland Investment Advisors LLC acquired a new position in shares of Cisco Systems during the 4th quarter worth $29,000.
+Monolith Advisors acquired a new position in shares of Cisco Systems during the 4th quarter worth $54,000.
+Tobam raised its holdings in shares of Cisco Systems by 28.0% during the 4th quarter.
+Tobam now owns 2,974 shares of the network equipment provider’s stock worth $188,000 after buying an additional 650 shares in the last quarter.
+Charles Schwab Investment Advisory Inc. raised its holdings in shares of Cisco Systems by 18.0% during the 1st quarter.
+Charles Schwab Investment Advisory Inc. now owns 4,105 shares of the network equipment provider’s stock worth $229,000 after buying an additional 626 shares in the last quarter.
+Finally, Fairview Capital Investment Management LLC raised its holdings in shares of Cisco Systems by 32.6% during the 1st quarter.
+Fairview Capital Investment Management LLC now owns 5,316 shares of the network equipment provider’s stock worth $296,000 after buying an additional 1,306 shares in the last quarter.
+73.18% of the stock is owned by institutional investors.

 Cisco Systems Company Profile (Get Rating)